 Closing costs factor into most mortgages regardless of type.
 These payments include lender fees and administrative fees.
 Closing costs for USDA-guaranteed loans vary by location.
 Still, they tend to equal about 1% to 3% of the loan amount.
 But unlike some mortgages, USDA-backed loans can be covered with gift money.
 You’d just need to provide a gift letter or proper documentation.

-How Do I Apply for a Guaranteed USDA Loan?
+How to Apply for a Guaranteed USDA Loan

 Before you apply for any type of USDA loan, you should gather the following documents.